-The Proposed Development will consist of 42 no. single storey semi-detached units; all units will be accessed by an entrance off the Kilcoran Road, to the southeast of Rathdowney.
-Each unit with have private rear garden spaces and semi-private front curtilage areas.
-Works will include pavements, public lighting, planting strips and verges, roads and car parking areas.
-The development will be connected to the existing wastewater treatment infrastructure.
+The Proposed Development with consist of 64 single storey semi-detached storey units at Clonminch Road, Tullamore, Co.
+Offaly.
+Each unit with have private rear garden spaces, semi private front curtilage areas.
+Works will include pavements, public lighting, planting strips and verges, roads and on street parking.
+Access will be from the Clonminch Road.

-A habitat survey was carried out by Moore Group on 8 December 2022.
+A habitat survey was carried out by Moore Group on 17 October 2022.
 Areas which were highlighted during desktop assessment were investigated in closer detail according to the Heritage Council Best Practice Guidance for Habitat Survey and Mapping (Smith et al., 2011).
 Habitats in the proposed development area were classified according to the Heritage Council publication "A Guide to Habitats in Ireland" (Fossitt, 2000).
 This publication sets out a standard scheme for identifying, describing and classifying wildlife habitats in Ireland.
 This form of classification uses codes to classify different habitats based on the plant species present.
 Species recorded in this report are given in both their Latin and English names.
 Latin names for plant species follow the nomenclature of "An Irish Flora" (Parnell & Curtis, 2012).